bgamari/ghc-wiki-import/newcomers.md

-If you have any questions along the way, no matter how silly they may seem, don't hesitate to reach out to the community.
-There are people on the [mailing lists and IRC](mailing-lists-and-irc) who will gladly help you although (although you may need to be patient).
+If you have any questions along the way don't hesitate to reach out to the community.
+There are people on the [mailing lists and IRC](mailing-lists-and-irc) who will gladly help you (although you may need to be patient).
+Don't forget that all GHC developers are still learning; your question is never too silly to ask.

 ## First steps